-- Bradley, R. D., L C. Bradley, H. J. Garner, and R. J. Baker.
-2014.
-Assessing the value of natural history collections and addressing issues regarding longterm growth and care.
-BioScience 64:1150-1158. - Bradley, R. D., L. C. Bradley, H. J. Garner, and R. J. Baker.
+Bradley, R. D., L. C. Bradley, H. J. Garner, and R. J. Baker.
 2012.
 Cost of collecting and preparing mammal voucher specimens for natural history collections.
-Occasional Papers, Museum of Texas Tech University 313:1-14. - Bradley, R. D., L. C. Bradley, R. L. Honeycutt, K. A. MacDonald, H. N. Amarilla-Stevens, and R. D. Stevens.
+Occasional Papers, Museum of Texas Tech University 313:1-14.

+Bradley, R. D., L. C. Bradley, R. L. Honeycutt, K. A. MacDonald, H. N. Amarilla-Stevens, and R. D. Stevens.
 2020.
 Nomenclatural, curatorial, and archival best practices for symbiotypes and other type material in natural history collections.
-Occasional Papers, Museum of Texas Tech University, 366:1-17.
+Occasional Papers, Museum of Texas Tech University 366:1-17.

-Selection of papers authored by NSRL curators and staff regarding the value of collections and the establishment of standards for collections care.
 Genoways, H. H. 1987.
 Mammal collection management.
 Texas Tech University Press.
 219 pp.

-- King, R. D., R. R. Monk, and R. J. Baker.
+King, R. D., R. R. Monk, and R. J. Baker.
 2000.
 Electronic field data capture using WildCat III.
-Museology, Museum of Texas Tech University 9:1-8. - Ladkin, N. E. Johnson, R. J. Baker, and S. Chatterjee.
+Museology, Museum of Texas Tech University 9:1-8.

+Ladkin, N., E. Johnson, R. J. Baker, and S. Chatterjee.
 2011.
 The use of collections in research and teaching at the Museum of Texas Tech University.
-University Museums and Collections Journal 3:127-135. - Monk, R. R. 1998.
+University Museums and Collections Journal 3:127-135.

+Monk, R. R. 1998.
 Bar code use in the Mammal Collection at the Museum of Texas Tech University.
-Museology, Museum of Texas Tech University 8:1-8. - Monk, R. R. 2001.
+Museology, Museum of Texas Tech University 8:1-8.

+Monk, R. R. 2001.
 E-vouchers and the use of digital imagery in natural history collections.
-Museology, Museum of Texas Tech University 10:1-8. - Phillips, C. D., J. L. Dunnam, R. C. Dowler, L. C. Bradley, H. Garner, K. A. McDonald, B. K. Lim, M. A. Revelez, M. L. Campbell, H. L. Lutz, N. Ordóñez Garza, J. A. Cook, R. D. Bradley, and the Systematic Collections Committee of the American Society of Mammalogists.
-2019.
+Museology, Museum of Texas Tech University 10:1-8.

+Phillips, C. D., et al. 2019.
 Curatorial guidelines and standards of the American Society of Mammalogists for collections of genetic resources.
-Journal of Mammalogy 100:1690-1694. - Soniat, T. J., H. Sihaloho, R. D. Stevens, T. D. Little, C. D. Phillips, and R. D. Bradley.
+Journal of Mammalogy 100:1690-1694.

+Soniat, T. J., H. Sihaloho, R. D. Stevens, T. D. Little, C. D. Phillips, and R. D. Bradley.
 2021.
-Temporaldependent effects of DNA degradation on frozen tissues archived at -80°C. Journal of Mammalogy 102:375-383.
+Temporal-dependent effects of DNA degradation on frozen tissues archived at -80°C. Journal of Mammalogy 102:375-383.

 The Journal of Mammalogy recognized the paper by Soniat et al. as its "Editor's Choice" selection in the April 2021 issue of the journal.
 The Editor's Choice commentary highlighted the value of the NSRL's research and the importance of natural history collections, especially genetic collections such as the Robert J. Baker Genetic Resources Collection.
 The editorial also cited the manuscripts by Bradley et al. (2020) and Phillips et al. (2019), which further signifies the NSRL as a leader in this field.
-Taylor Soniat was a Master's student of Dr. Bradley, and he currently is employed as a Collections Specialist at the primary biorepository of the CDC.
+Taylor Soniat was a master's student of Dr. Bradley, and he currently is employed as a Collections Specialist at the primary biorepository of the Centers for Disease Control and Prevention.

-As testament to the professional curatorial standards maintained by the NSRL, both the Mammal Collection and the Genetic Resources Collection are accredited by the American Society of Mammalogists.
+As testament to the professional curatorial standards maintained by the NSRL, both the Mammal Collection and the GRC are accredited by the American Society of Mammalogists (Fig. 43).
 The GRC was the first such collection to receive this accreditation by the Society (2019).
 Further, as a division of the Museum, the NSRL is accredited by the American Alliance of Museums.